 We believe successful education and pastoral care is dependent on active and positive dialogue between parents, pupils and teachers.
 Mrs Patrick is happy to discuss any educational or pastoral issue with parents or guardians of pupils at the school and welcomes the opportunity to talk to prospective parents about what our school can offer your child.

 We currently have around 20 pupils working towards GCSE and A Level qualifications in their 'additional language', which is English.
 Some of our pupils join us when still quite young however the majority of pupils join us much later, in Years 9 or 10, and several go straight into the Sixth Form.
-In recent years we have had pupils come to us from Hong Kong, mainland China, Vietnam, Germany, Thailand, Macau, Japan, Malaysia, Korea, Ukraine, Spain, Portugal and Russia.
+In recent years we have had pupils come to us from Hong Kong, mainland China, Vietnam, Germany, Thailand, Macau, Japan, Malaysia, Korea, Ukraine, Spain, Portugal, Kazakhstan and Russia.

 The EAL (English as an Additional Language) department supports our overseas pupils by providing lessons in the English Language and support in other subjects.